ZebinCao/ZebinCao.github.io/_pages/cv.md

 * Mantle convection
   * Plume dynamics
-  * Mantle dynamics in exoplanets
+  * Mantle dynamics in Earth and exoplanets

 * Evolution of rocky planets
   * Temporal evolution of volatiles